-At first glance, Nevada is not the best place to meet Christmas.
-After all, this holiday is associated with fluffy snowdrifts and snowflakes falling from the sky, which rarely happens in Las Vegas.
-The idea of celebrating this Christian holiday in the "Sin City" may seem somewhat dubious.
-But Las Vegas will destroy any doubts, as soon as you get here.
+At first glance, Nevada may not the best place to have Christmas.
+After all, this holiday is associated with fluffy snowflakes falling from the sky, which rarely happens in Las Vegas.
+The idea of celebrating this Christian holiday in "Sin City" may seem somewhat dubious, but, Las Vegas will destroy any doubts, as soon as you get there.

 From mid-November to early January, the city offers Glittering Lights at Las Vegas Motor Speedway, a family-oriented Christmas experience full of dazzling lights along the drive.
-You can opt for your own vehicle driving experience or hop on the Santa Tram that will take you along the way in an open-air tram.
-Las Vegas speedway Christmas lights is one of the best winter memories.
+You can use your own vehicle or hop on the Santa Tram that will take you along the way in an open-air tram.
+The Las Vegas Speedway Christmas lights is one of the best winter memories.

 On the eve of Christmas and the next day, many venues in Las Vegas arrange special concerts and events with the usual extravagant atmosphere.
 Even though Christmas is a family holiday, thousands of tourists celebrate it in Las Vegas.